ome/omero-figure/README.rst

 Using Docker
 ************

-It is also possible to develop figure in docker without installing anything locally.
+It is also possible to develop figure in docker without creating a python environment locally.
 The Docker image at ``omero-figure/Dockerfile`` is built on top of `openmicroscopy/omero-web-standalone:latest <https://hub.docker.com/r/openmicroscopy/omero-web-standalone>`_, so you will have a fully functional omero-web environment while developing ``omero-figure``.